00 · the instrument

 Honest questions.

-Each run becomes a zero-knowledge proof — a small cryptographic statement that asserts a property (e.g. "this device covered ≥ 8 km between two public timestamps") without disclosing the underlying data.
-The proof is a few hundred bytes; the trace stays on your device.
+Each run becomes a zero-knowledge proof.
+A small cryptographic statement that asserts a property (e.g. "this device covered ≥ 5 km between two public timestamps") without disclosing the underlying data.
+The proof is a few hundred bytes.
+The trace stays on your device.

 Only the claim you choose to make.
-There are three disclosure tiers: minimal (occurred), standard (distance + duration window), and region (loose bounding box, opt-in).
+There are three disclosure tiers: minimal (a run occurred), standard (distance plus duration window), and city (you ran in this city, opt-in).
 You decide which seal to share.

 Yes.
 Local export to GPX/FIT is supported.
-Once it leaves Zetsu, it's no longer private — that's the trade-off, and it's yours to make.
+Once it leaves Zetsu it is no longer private.
+That trade-off is yours to make.

-Secure Enclave + tight sensor APIs let us hold keys in hardware and capture motion without backend round-trips.
+Secure Enclave and tight sensor APIs let us hold keys in hardware and capture motion without backend round-trips.
 Android is on the map for cohort two, once the proof system is steady.

 The verifier and circuit will be open-sourced before public launch.
 The app is closed-source for now to protect the cohort.